sedexch/sedexch.github.io/docs/client-container-v5/index.md

   --stop-timeout 65 \
   --restart unless-stopped \
   -d \
-  sedexch/sedex-client
+  sedexch/sedex Client
 ```

 ### Custom Configuration options

 **Note:**
 Configuration changes become active after a *restart* of the container.
-So restart the container to activate any changes made to the central configuration file "sedex-client-configuration.properties".
+So restart the container to activate any changes made to the central configuration file "sedex Client-configuration.properties".

 #### Internet access via HTTP-Proxy
-If an HTTP proxy is required to access the Internet, such a proxy server can be entered in the central sedex-client configuration file.
+If an HTTP proxy is required to access the Internet, such a proxy server can be entered in the central sedex Client configuration file.

 Example:

 ```
-File: /path/to/sedex-data/conf/sedex-client-configuration.properties
+File: /path/to/sedex-data/conf/sedex Client-configuration.properties
 ...
 # Proxy settings: Set these values only if you reach the Internet in your network only through a proxy
 # Example: host=proxy.example.ch port=8080 user=example-user password=1234